Areso/civitas/README.md

 random resources.
 - Espionage, subvert cities, destroy buildings, sabotage.
 - Ranking screen, where cities get ranked according to their status in the world.
+- Declare war, propose alliances and pacts, ask other settlements to join your city, propose cease fire.

 Missing
 =======

+- (NOT STARTED) Battles!
 - (NOT STARTED) Server component, no actual data is saved externally, only in your browser's localStorage.
 - (IN PROGRESS) Jailer component that assures game data integrity (no cheating).
 - (NOT STARTED) Any player interaction since no data is transmitted to the server component.
-- (IN PROGRESS) Declare war, treaties, much of diplomacy.
 - (IN PROGRESS) Artificial Intelligence (AI) for computer-controlled cities.
 - And many others.
 Stay tuned though.